tingox/Minimig_ECS/README.md

-# ULX3S port of Amiga emulator "Minimig"
+# Port of Amiga emulator "Minimig"

-Started from Minimig_ECS for Fleasystems "Ohm" board.
+Started from Minimig_ECS for Fleasystems "Ohm" board and making it more portable to work on Altera, Lattice and Xilinx.
+Also used to test compatibility of various vendors and boards when running a complex project.

+    Altera Cycline-V (5CEBA4F23C7)
+    Lattice ECP5 (LFE5U-25F-6BG381C and LFE5U-45F-6BG381C)
+    Xilinx Artix-7 (XC7A100T-FGG484-2)

 Keyboard driver modified not to control keyboard LEDs to avoid compatibility issues with various keyboard.